wsrn829/RevShop/README.md

 #### As a buyer, I should be able to:
  - Register on the platform with email/username and password
  - Login to the application using email/username and password
- - View product details including image, price, description, and user review
+ - View product details including image, price, description, and user reviews
  - Browse products by category and/or keywords
  - Add or remove products from the cart and provide quantity
- - Checkout and enter shipping and billing information
  - Get email notifications when an order is placed
  - View order history
  - Review products
- - Save the product as a favorite
  - Make a simulated payment in a fake checkout workflow

 #### As a seller, I should be able to:
  - Register as a seller with email/username, password, and business details
  - Login into the application using email/username and password
- - Manage inventory of products
+ - Manage inventory of products (stock should decrease with purchases, and seller accounts should be able to increase it)
  - Add new products with price and description
  - See placed orders
  - Receive email notifications when a user places an order
- - Provide discounted price along with the maximum retail price
- - View buyer reviews of your products

 #### Stretch Goals:
  - Site hosted in the cloud, and API running on cloud server for demonstration